NeuralEnsemble/pype9/README.rst

 9ML aims to be a comprehensive description language for neural simulation.
 This means that it allows the expression of some uncommon configurations that are difficult to implement in Neuron_ and NEST_.
 Work is planned to make the NEURON and NEST pipelines in Pype9 support NineML_ fully, however until then the following restrictions apply to models that can be used with Pype9.

-* synapses must be linear (to be relaxed in v0.2)
+* synapses must be linear
-* synapses can only have one variable that varies over a projection (e.g. weight) (to be relaxed in v0.2)
+* synapses can only have one variable that varies over a projection (e.g. weight)
-* no analog connections between populations (i.e. gap junctions) (gap junctions to be implemented in v0.2)
+* no recurrent analog connections between populations (e.g. gap junctions)
-* only one event send port per cell (current limitation of Neuron_/NEST_)
+* only one event send port per cell
 * names given to 9ML elements are not escaped and therefore can clash with built-in keywords and some PyPe9 method names (e.g. 'lambda' is a reserved keyword in Python).
-Please avoid using names that clash with C++ or Python keywords (all 9ML names will be escaped in PyPe9 v0.2).
+Please avoid using names that clash with C++ or Python keywords (NB: This will be fixed in future versions).

 Reporting Issues